demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/README.md

 Deploy and manage containerized applications with a fully managed Kubernetes service.

+This integration was integrated and tested with API version ***2020-09-01*** of AKS.

+Note: The integration is in ***beta*** as it uses a preview version of the AKS API.
+The stable AKS API version does not contain all required endpoints used in some of the integration commands.

 ## Authorization
 In both options below, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.